 (This article is about reading books with the intention of learning.
 If you want to read a book for pleasure, do yourself a favor and ignore this article).

-I Don’t Have Time to Read
+How to Make Time to Read

 If learning and growing is important to you, you have time to read.